vuthuyduong/dnabarcoder/README.md

 - To see the distribution of the barcode lengths:

-../../dnabarcoder.py length -i CBSlITS.fasta -l 100
+../../dnabarcoder.py length -i CBSITS.fasta -l 100

 Here l is the interval length.
 Analyzing sequence lengths is important to decide the minimum BLAST alignment length ml.